-In the Alpi Apuane region marbles derive from stratigraphically different levels, the Liassic marbles however are the thickest succession and represents the world-wide known white variety called Carrara marble.
+In the Alpi Apuane region marbles derive from stratigraphically different levels, the Liassic marbles however are the thickest succession and represent the world-wide known white variety called Carrara marble.

-The Carrara marble is extensively used both as building stones and statuaries (this use dates as far back as the Roman age) as well as in rock-deformation experiments (RUTTER, 1995; CASEY et alii, 1978; SPIERS, 1979; SCHMID et alii, 1980, 1987; WENK et alii, 1987; FREDRICH et alii, 1989; DE BRESSER, 1991; RUTTER, 1995; COVEY-CRUMP, 1997; PIERI et alii, 2001; DE BRESSER et alii, 2005; BRUIJN et alii, 2011) where is widely used because:
+The Carrara marble is extensively used both as building stones and statuaries (this use dates as far back as the Roman age) as well as in rock-deformation experiments (Rutter, 1995; Casey et al., 1978; Spiers, 1979; Schmid et al., 1980, 1987; Wenk et al., 1987; Fredrich et al., 1989; De Bresser, 1991; Rutter, 1995; Covey-Crump, 1997; Pieri et alii, 2001; De Bresser et al., 2005; Bruijn et al., 2011) where is widely used because:

-- a) it is an almost pure calcite marble; - b) it shows a nearly homogenous fabric, with no or weak grain-shape or crystallographic preferred orientation; - c) it usually develops large grain-size microstructure.
+- it is an almost pure calcite marble; - it shows a nearly homogenous fabric, with no or weak grain-shape or crystallographic preferred orientation; - it usually develops large grain-size microstructure.

 All the above features can be found in large volumes of marbles cropping out in the Carrara area, i.e. in the northwestern part of the Alpi Apuane region, however at the scale of the Alpi Apuane region a variability of microstructure has been described.

-In the local usage the term "Alpi Apuane marbles" indicates all the marble formations cropping out in the whole Alpi Apuane area, while "Carrara marble" stands for Liassic marbles mainly located in the northwestern Alpi Apuane area in the surroundings of the town of Carrara (Fig. 16).
-Carrara marbles are the most intensely quarried marble variety within the entire Alpi Apuane.
-Due to their economic and cultural importance, Carrara marbles have been the object of geological investigation for a century (Zaccagna, 1932; Bonatti, 1938), with modern studies about their structure since the sixties (D'Albissin, 1963; Di Sabatino et alii, 1977; Di Pisa et alii, 1985; Coli, 1989).
+In the local usage the term "Alpi Apuane marbles" indicates all the marble formations cropping out in the whole Alpi Apuane area, while "Carrara marble" stands for Liassic marbles mainly located in the northwestern Alpi Apuane area in the surroundings of the town of Carrara (Fig. 18).
+Carrara marbles are the most intensely quarried marble 37 variety within the entire Alpi Apuane.
+Due to their economic and cultural importance, Carrara marbles have been the object of geological investigation for a century (Zaccagna, 1932; Bonatti, 1938), with modern studies about their structure since the sixties (D'Albissin, 1963; Di Sabatino et al., 1977; Di Pisa et al., 1985; Coli, 1989).

-3.1 Marble types and their microstructures
+Marble types and their microstructures

-In the Alpi Apuane three main groups of marbles can be distinguished according to their mesoscopic features (Fig. 17 and Fig. 18):
+In the Alpi Apuane three main groups of marbles can be distinguished according to their mesoscopic features (Fig. 19 and Fig. 20):

-the white-light gray, more or less massive marbles (with or without light grey to dark "veins", lenses or spots) mainly indicated with commercial names such as Ordinario, Venato, Bianco Carrara, Bianco P., Statuario); the metabreccias (monogenic or polygenic, more or less in situ, clast or matrix supported) with the main commercial varieties arabescato and fantastico, and grey marbles named Nuvolato and Bardiglio.
-These three main groups encompass more than fifty different commercial varieties quarried in the Alpi Apuane region (MECCHERI et alii, 2007b; BLASI & RAGONE, 2010).
+the white-light gray, more or less massive marbles (with or without light grey to dark "veins", lenses or spots) mainly indicated with commercial names such as Ordinario, Venato, Bianco Carrara, Bianco P., Statuario; the metabreccias (monogenic or polygenic, more or less in situ, clast- or matrix-supported) with the main commercial varieties Arabescato and Fantastico, and grey marbles named Nuvolato and Bardiglio.
+These three main groups encompass more than fifty different commercial varieties guarried in the Alpi Apuane region (Meccheri et al., 2007b; Blasi and Ragone, 2010).

-Taking into account the main microstructural features and relationships with mesoscopic field structures (foliations, folds and shear zones), we have been able to divide the marbles into three main group-types whose microstructures are interpreted respectively as the product of (Fig. 19):
+Taking into account the main microstructural features and relationships with mesoscopic field structures (foliations, folds and shear zones), we have been able to divide the marbles into three main group-types whose microstructures are interpreted respectively as the product of (Fig. 21):